OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 one of the slowest interpreters for brainfuck! complete with visualization! made with python

 ## About BrainFuck:
-An esoteric programing language that was built by urban miller at the 1990s. one of the first and most intrestings. it was made with the purpose of having the smallest compiler(interpreter) possible, one of the interpreters is even about 100 bytes!
+An esoteric programing language that was built by urban miller in the 1990s. one of the first and most interesting. it was made with the purpose of having the smallest compiler(interpreter) possible, one of the interpreters is even about 100 bytes!

-more at(i highly recommend reading these):
+more at(I highly recommend reading these):
 * [esolangs.org](https://esolangs.org/wiki/Brainfuck)
 * [wikipedia](https://en.wikipedia.org/wiki/Brainfuck)

 ## The Basics
-if you don't know how the language works, i hugely recommend you read this part, or watch a youtube video about it.
+if you don't know how the language works, I hugely recommend you read this part or watch a youtube video about it.
 * [trutles youtube chanell](https://www.youtube.com/watch?v=dxJpGVaCAyU)
 * [How Brainfuck Works](https://www.youtube.com/watch?v=-3C200nCwpk)

-basily, the program uses only 8 commands, it has an arryay of cells with values on each of the cell you can increase or decrease the value in each cell you have a pointer pointing to a cell at every moment. if you want to do someting with a cell, you have to put the pointer to it you can movet the pointer with "<" and ">" command you can increase or decrease the value of the cell you are pointing on by one, with the "+" and "-" commands you can get input with "," and print the ascii value of the current cell with "." by using brackets, you create a loop if the value in the currant cell is not 0, then it does the instructions in the brackets if at the end of a bracket, the value on the currant cell was not 0, it will do the instructions again and that was the whole language. but i highly recommend watching a video on it
+the program uses only 8 commands, it has an array of cells with values on each of the cell you can increase or decrease the value in each cell you have a pointer pointing to a cell at every moment. if you want to do something with a cell, you have to put the pointer to it you can move the pointer with the "<" and ">" command you can increase or decrease the value of the cell you are pointing on by one, with the "+" and "-" commands you can get input with "," and print the ASCII value of the current cell with "." by using brackets, you create a loop if the value in the current cell is not 0, then it does the instructions in the brackets if at the end of a bracket, the value on the current cell was not 0, it will do the instructions again and that was the whole language. but I highly recommend watching a video on it

 ## Goal
-this interpreter was built because i couldent find a visual interpreter that was not only on the web and i could use it offline. so i made my own!
+this interpreter was built because I couldn't find a visual interpreter that was not only on the web and I could use it offline. so I made my own!

-note that there are good interpreter out there, i just couldn't find them at the moment and the project seemed fun enough to work on.
+note that there are good interpreters out there, I just couldn't find them at the moment and the project seemed fun enough to work on.

 ## Visualization, The Most Important
-this interpreter is not trash after all most of my time making it was to create and de-bug the visualization part. you can activate it with one of the arguments. go to: [Flags](#flags)
+this interpreter is not trash after all most of my time making it was to create and debug the visualization part. you can activate it with one of the arguments. go to: [Flags](#flags)

-it works preety well if i do say so myself it loads [<the amount you want>] cells to the right and left of it, with their value on them. in the next line, it prints where the pointer is with a "^" sign after that, it shows you the range of the things showing, for example, it shows what which cell-coordinate is the most right and the most left cell(i REALLY dont know how to explain it) its something like this:
+it works pretty well if I do say so myself it loads [<the amount you want>] cells to the right and left of it, with their value on them. in the next line, it prints where the pointer is with a "^" sign after that, it shows you the range of the things showing, for example, it shows which cell coordinate is the most right and the most left cell(I REALLY don't know how to explain it) its something like this:

 (4 each side)